Finding Your Ikigai

 How most of us did it was to study alongside our day job and begin a part-time practice, building that practice until the earnings became comparable and then making the move into full-time therapy work.

 We then designed our pathways to make that process as simple as possible, a kind of reverse engineering.
-On our vocational pathways we built in the ability to generate revenue from therapy in as little as twelve months, allowing autonomy and control as quickly as possible and helping fund the remaining study.
+On our vocational pathways we built in the ability to generate revenue from therapy in as little as thirteen months, allowing autonomy and control as quickly as possible and helping fund the remaining study.

 Although you can make your own plan, you can also follow ours because it’s tried and tested and it works.